Measuring and Mitigating Biases in Motor Insurance Pricing: Measuring fairness and biases

 \subsection{Group or Statistical Fairness}

-We will commence by presenting the most prevalent fairness definitions in the existing literature, all of which fall under the umbrella of group or statistical fairness.
-Group fairness necessitates that specific statistical properties of the predictions generated by the model $m$ be equal across different groups categorized based on sensitive variables.
+\dcorr Group fairness necessitates equality of treatment among groups based on the sensitive variables.
+For that, statistical properties are specified using the model $m$ and $\widehat{Y}$ to compare each group.
 The overarching objective is to ensure that individuals from both privileged and unprivileged groups are treated equitably in terms of the specified statistical properties.

-Fairness was initially introduced using conditional probabilities in the context of binary classification.
-This concept can be extended to scenarios where the variable $Y$ is non-binary, incorporating moment properties, a weak version, or distribution properties, a strong version.
+Fairness was initially introduced using conditional probabilities in the context of binary classification (see \cite{usem1978}).\fcorr This concept can be extended to scenarios where the variable $Y$ is non-binary, incorporating moment properties, a weak version, or distribution properties, a strong version.
 These can be linked to correlation properties and independence conditions, respectively.

-\paragraph{Independence (demographic parity):} asserts that the predictions $\widehat Y$ must exhibit no dependence on the sensitive variable $S$.
-This principle underscores the requirement that predictions should be unrelated to or not influenced by the sensitive attribute $S$:
+\paragraph{Independence (demographic parity):} States that predictions ($\widehat Y$) should not rely on the sensitive variable $S$.
+It emphasizes that predictions must be independent of $S$:

-This definition indeed emphasizes the requirement that predictions ($\widehat Y$) should be independent of the sensitive variable ($S$), without direct reference to the target variable ($Y$), that is not mentioned here.
-In practical applications, such as pricing in insurance, if $S$ represents age and $Y$ represents premium, it implies that the predicted premium should be consistent across different age groups, irrespective of the initial relationship between these variables.
-However, it's important to recognize that enforcing this type of group fairness may appear counter-intuitive in some contexts, as it implies that if a particular age group carries a higher risk, the model must be less restrictive in order to ensure that individuals are charged the same premiums regardless of their age.
-This approach might seem at odds with the traditional perception of fairness, which is to treat individuals without considering their sensitive attributes.
+This principle highlights the need for predictions to be unrelated to $S$, without mentioning the target variable ($Y$).
+In practical scenarios like insurance pricing, if $S$ is age and $Y$ is premium, it suggests premiums should be consistent across age groups.
+However, enforcing this fairness principle may seem counterintuitive if certain age groups pose higher risks, implying less restrictive models to ensure consistent premiums regardless of age.
+This approach may contradict traditional fairness perceptions, which prioritize equal treatment regardless of sensitive attributes.
+This fairness principle becomes crucial when there's concern about unfair information in the target variable ($Y$), especially due to historical bias in the data, reflecting past unfair behaviors or decisions.
+In such cases, emphasizing fairness regarding $S$ may be necessary for corrective measures.

-This form of group fairness should be prioritized when there are concerns that the target variable ($Y$) is too biased and contains unreliable or unfair information.
-This situation can arise when there is a substantial historical bias in the data, particularly if past decision-making processes, underwriting criteria, or other factors have significantly influenced the data collected over time.
-In such cases, emphasizing group fairness with respect to the sensitive attribute ($S$) may be a necessary corrective measure.